medentem/tak-lite-server/README.md

 # TAK Lite Server

 Cloud-native backend for TAK Lite.
-Provides internet bridging, authentication, real‑time sync, and a lightweight admin dashboard.
+Purpose-built to bridge disconnected meshes and provide online visibility for teams using the TAK Lite app.
+Includes first‑run setup, authentication, real‑time sync, and a lightweight admin dashboard.
 This repository is published at [medentem/tak-lite-server](https://github.com/medentem/tak-lite-server).

 ## 🚀 Quick Start